Dr Kawashima's Brain Training for Nintendo Switch: Gameplay

 The player is presented with two modes: Quick Play and Daily Training.
 This game is played mostly in handheld mode with barely any usage of the TV mode.
 The Nintendo Switch console is mostly held vertically during play for easier drawing and tapping on the touchscreen.
 In total, the game contains 24 unique puzzles, all of which utilize the console's technology such as the IR sensor in the right Joy-Con, the Joy-Con shoulder buttons, and the touchscreen.

 In Quick Play, mini-games can be played at the player's own pace, with each mini-game being unlocked daily.
 This mode allows for multiplayer, a new feature to the series.
 In Daily Training, the player has full access to a selection of puzzles, unlocking more puzzles the more days they play.
 The player can perform a "Brain Age Check", where the player performs three standard puzzles and their performance determines the "age" of the brain.
 Solving the puzzles speedily will result in a younger Brain Age.
 Once a day the player receives a stamp which allows playing more mini-games.

 This game features a championship mode, where players connect online to compete with players worldwide.
 This feature uses Nintendo Switch Online.
 The championship mode takes place every Saturday, where players have up to two attempts per Daily Training puzzle to solve as fast as they can.
 The fastest attempt is submitted to the championship, where players are read their results instantly after finishing.
 Players receive access to online players' performances every Monday.
 The championship mode also allows the user to send messages to other players and compare their results once a day.
 In July 2020, the mode was used for an event where players can compete with Dr. Ryuta Kawashima.

 Development

 The Nintendo Switch version was developed by most of the original developers of previous Brain Age games, led by producer Kouichi Kawamoto, who directed most of the series.
 Additional development was provided by indieszero.

 The game was announced on the Nintendo Japan YouTube account on September 30, 2019.
 Two weeks later, it was announced that the game would come to Europe and Australia on January 3, 2020.
 On December 27, 2019, the game was released in Japan.
-It has yet to receive a North American release.